GideonLeGrange/haveibeenpwned/README.md

 [![Build Status](https://travis-ci.org/GideonLeGrange/haveibeenpwned.svg?branch=master)](https://travis-ci.org/GideonLeGrange/haveibeenpwned)

-**Version 3.0, which supports v3 of the haveibeenpwned is nearly done**

-Version 3 can be checked out using the version3 branch.
 It brings in support for using an API key as per [this documentation](https://haveibeenpwned.com/API/v3)

-**The current version is 2.0**
+**The current version is 3.0**

+It brings in support for using an API key as per [this documentation](https://haveibeenpwned.com/API/v3)

+**Version 2.0 is still avaialble for download from GitHub and in Maven Central **

 Version 2.0 brings the following changes:
 * The API supports padding for pwnd passwords (see https://www.troyhunt.com/enhancing-pwned-passwords-privacy-with-padding/)